forcedotcom/cli/releasenotes/README.md

 Welcome to the GA of `sf` (v2)!

-Check out [this blog post](https://developer.salesforce.com/blogs/2023/07/salesforce-cli-sf-v2-is-here) for information about this new Salesforce CLI version.
+Check out [this blog post](https://developer.salesforce.com/blogs/2023/07/salesforce-cli-sf-v2-is-here) (available July 12, 2023) for information about this new Salesforce CLI version.

 We recommend that you start using the `sf`-style CLI commands soon, such as `sf org create scratch`.
 Don't worry, the `sfdx`-style commands continue to work just fine, such as `sfdx force:org:create`.
 But we think you'll like the new ones better.
 See [this document](https://developer.salesforce.com/docs/atlas.en-us.sfdx_cli_reference.meta/sfdx_cli_reference/cli_reference_migrate.htm) for migration information.
 We're in the process of updating the [Salesforce DX Developer Guide](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_intro.htm) to show `sf`-style examples and usage.